WordPress/wordpress-playground/docs/using-wordpress-in-the-browser.md

 ></iframe>
 ```

-Notice how the URL says mode=seamless.
+Notice how the URL says `mode=seamless`.
 This is a configuration option that turns off the "browser UI" and gives WordPress the entire available space.

-The other supported configuration options are:
+Here are all the supported configuration options:

 * `mode=seamless` or `mode=browser` – Displays WordPress on a full-page or wraps it in a browser UI
 * `login=1` – Logs the user in as an admin.
 * `page=/wp-admin/` – Load the specified initial page displaying WordPress
 * `plugin=coblocks` – Installs the specified plugin.
-Use the plugin name from the plugins directory URL, e.g. https://wordpress.org/plugins/wp-lazy-loading/ -> wp-lazy-loading.
-You can pre-install multiple plugins by saying plugin=coblocks&plugin=wp-lazy-loading&… .
+Use the plugin name from the plugins directory URL, e.g. for a URL like `https://wordpress.org/plugins/wp-lazy-loading/`, the plugin name would be `wp-lazy-loading`.
+You can pre-install multiple plugins by saying `plugin=coblocks&plugin=wp-lazy-loading&…`.
 Installing a plugin automatically logs the user in as an admin.
 * `theme=disco` – Installs the specified theme.
-Use the theme name from the themes directory URL, e.g. https://wordpress.org/themes/disco/ -> disco.
+Use the theme name from the themes directory URL, e.g. for a URL like `https://wordpress.org/themes/disco/`, the theme name would be `disco`.
 Installing a theme automatically logs the user in as an admin.
 * `rpc=1` – Enables the experimental JavaScript API.

 For example, the following code embeds a Playground with a preinstalled Gutenberg plugin, and opens the post editor: